callstack/react-native-testing-library/website/docs/Migration20.md

 This guides describes major steps involved in migrating your testing code from using React Native Testing Library version `1.x` to version `2.0`.

+## Dropping Node 8

+Node 8 reached its EOL more than 5 months ago, so it's about time to target the library to Node 10.
+If you used lower version, you'll have to upgrade to v10, but we suggest using the latest LTS version.

 ## WaitFor API changes

 `waitForElement` function has been renamed to `waitFor` for consistency with React Testing Library.
 Additionally the signature has slightly changed from: